Darchie28/Sauce_Demo_Defects/README.md

 # Sauce_Demo_Defects
-Reporting functional and visual bugs
+Reporting functional and visual bugs on the Sauce Demo website